-The Undocu · Immigrant · Dream Center participates in the California Community Colleges Chancellor's Office annual Undocumented Student Action Week.
-During this event, students and colleges across the state engage in a week of advocacy, activities, and events to support undocumented students across the state and advocate to make Deferred Action for Childhood Arrivals (DACA) permanent and a pathway to Citizenship for its recipients.
+The UIDC participates in the California Community Colleges Chancellor's Office annual Undocumented Student Action Week, which takes place on the third week of each October.
+During this time, students and colleges across the state engage in a week of advocacy, activities, and events to support undocumented students across the state and advocate to make Deferred Action for Childhood Arrivals (DACA) permanent and a pathway to Citizenship for its recipients.